RickyV33/OverView/README.md

 the project root directory, copying `.env.example` and modifying as necessary for the environment. (**Change the `SESSION_SECRET`!**)

+Implement features and corresponding unit tests.

+Lint your code and run unit tests using `npm test`.

 Then, to run and debug the app use `npm run debug`.

 ## Testing